 Benefits are provided only for medically necessary and appropriate services.
 Medical management programs including Utilization Review, Authorization, and Case Management are designed to work together with you and your provider to ensure you receive appropriate medical care and avoid unexpected out of pocket expense.
-The utilization review program applies to hospital admissions.
+The utilization review program applies to hospital admissions and outpatient surgery at an ambulatory surgical center.
 The authorization program applies to certain specialized services or treatments.
 The personal case management program helps you coordinate and manage long-term intensive medical care.